4 students shot at block party near Clark Atlanta University

 The four students were shot outside a library that serves Clark Atlanta and other nearby historically black colleges.

 “It appears there were two separate groups that were targeting each other, and these people were just caught in the crossfire,” Atlanta police Capt.
-William Ricker told WSB-TV .
+William Ricker told reporters.

-Two of the victims are 17-year-old and 18-year-old Spelman College students.
+Two of the victims are 17-year-old and 18-year-old students at Spelman College, a nearby all-women’s school.
 Investigators believe the other two women are 18-year-old and 19-year-old Clark Atlanta students, police said.

-“Evil will not have its way on our campus,” the Clark Atlanta University’s Office of Religious Life said on social media as it announced details of a prayer vigil planned for Wednesday evening.
+Clark Atlanta’s Office of Religious Life announced a prayer vigil for Wednesday evening.
+“Evil will not have its way on our campus,” it said on social media.